onezhazha233/Undertale-Engine-modded-by-Zhazha/README_EN.md

 This project extends and rewrites multiple core systems based on the original UTE, providing a more complete development foundation for creating Undertale fangames using **GameMaker Studio 2**.

-The project focuses on expanding systems such as the battle board, blue soul, dialogue, cutscene events, shop, save system, localization, and debugger.
+The project focuses on expanding systems such as the battle board, blue soul, platform, dialogue, cutscene events, shop, save system, localization, and debugger.

 ## Features